 Instructions

-- In a small bowl, mix together the garlic powder, onion powder, cayenne pepper, Creole seasoning, Italian seasoning, salt, and pepper.
-Sprinkle 2 teaspoons of this blend over the fish and toss to coat each piece evenly.
-Set aside while you prep the dredging station.
+- In a small bowl, mix together garlic powder, onion powder, cayenne pepper, Creole seasoning, Italian seasoning, salt, and black pepper.
+Use 2 teaspoons of the blend to season the catfish pieces, making sure each piece is evenly coated.
+Set aside.

-- Working in small batches, dredge the catfish pieces in the flour, shaking off any extra.
-Dip them into the buttermilk-egg mixture, letting the excess drip off for a second or two.
-Then press them into the seasoned cornmeal to coat completely.
+- Working in batches, coat the catfish pieces in flour, shaking off any extra.
+Dip them in the buttermilk and egg mixture, then dredge in the seasoned cornmeal, pressing lightly to make sure each nugget is fully coated.

 Nutrition Information